-In the spring of 2021, the Draft Mississippi Project Master Plan with Integrated Environmental Assessment will be distributed to interested agencies, organizations, and individuals for an opportunity to make comment.
-The draft plan will be posted to the Project website and a press release sent to local media.
-Federal and local agencies, stakeholders, members of congress, state legislators, and members of the public who had previously provided comments will be advised of the document's release for the public review period and how to access the document.
-The 30-day public comment period is anticipated to take place in June 2021.
-The Project Delivery Team will consider comments to help inform any necessary changes to the MP.
-The Final MP and Integrated Environmental Assessment will then be provided to the District Engineer for approval and signing of the Finding of No Significant Impact.
+The public was invited to submit comments regarding the Draft Mississippi Project Master Plan with Integrated Environmental Assessment from July 21, 2021 through Aug.
+20, 2021.

+The draft plan was posted to the Project website and a press release was sent to local media.
+Federal and local agencies, stakeholders, members of congress, state legislators, and members of the public who had previously provided comments were advised of the document's release for the public review period and instructed on how to access the document.
+The 30-day public comment period was held from July to August 2021.
+The Project Delivery Team four comments from members of the public and thirty-three from state and federal agencies that covered a range of topics related to the Master Plan and updates to land classifications (See Appendix B, Agency and Public Coordination, for all comments).
+A short summary of comments received is as follows: